Ratstail91/Toy/CONTRIBUTING.md

 The [Issue Tracker](https://github.com/Ratstail91/Toy/issues) is a good place to see what tasks and issues are currently waiting to be addressed.
 The [toy.h](https://github.com/Ratstail91/Toy/blob/v2/source/toy.h) source file is a quick way to see what building blocks are available in the source code.
 There are also a number of comments prepended with `TODO` scattered throughout the source code, as reminders of planned features.

-The [test cases](https://github.com/Ratstail91/Toy/tree/v2/tests/cases), which test individual parts of the code in isolation, can be a good way to see how those parts are used.
+The [tests directory](https://github.com/Ratstail91/Toy/tree/v2/tests), which holds a collection of automated tests for the CI pipeline, can be a good way to see how those parts are used.
 Likewise, the [REPL](https://github.com/Ratstail91/Toy/tree/v2/repl) shows a practical usage of Toy.

 *v2 is under heavy development, and as such may not be in a working state yet.
 Your patience and feedback can help, but missing features such as a documentation website are coming, eventually.*